RuthvikMukkamala/MedicalAssistantAIAgent/README.md

 The agent struggles with typos in the input string, as well as asking for a large magnitude of output (> 5 doctors for example).
 This is because the web scrolling of the Browser-Use is limited, and the model is lazy - once it completes a goal it will submit.

     3. Do certain LLMs perform better with this task?
+To get better results, we can use a more token heavy model such as Claude 3.5 over GPT-4o for result improvement - meaning the quality of the results with higher average rating and a larger distribution over medical institutions.

     4. How would you improve the agent in the future?
+I would implement a typo correction for user inputs so the parallelized model does not get stuck on incorrect geographics for example.
+Furthermore, build onto the model complexity by adding insurance, years of experience, and distance from client, and finally improve the "retry" mechanism of continuing till a proper distribution of results is achieved.